CGuard: Efficient Spatial Safety for C: Introduction

-In summary, we make the following contributions. \begin{itemize} \item An approach based on pointer tagging to provide object-bounds protection for C applications at low overheads. \item An LLVM-based implementation and performance evaluation for the SPEC, Phoenix, and Apache webserver benchmarks. \item Detection and reporting of bugs in the SPEC CPU2017 and Phoenix-2.0 benchmark suites. \end{itemize}
+In summary, we make the following contributions. \begin{enumerate} \item An approach based on pointer tagging to provide object-bounds protection for C applications at low overheads without restricting the application address space. \item An optimization and its evaluation that eliminates the need for bounds checking for structure accesses that are used similar to objects in managed languages. \item A tool, \tname, based on LLVM and its performance evaluation using real world benchmarks. \item Detection and reporting of bugs in the SPEC CPU2017 and Phoenix-2.0 benchmark suites. \end{enumerate}